 Károly Goda (Mag. & Mag.
 ELTE: History and Archival Studies; M.A.
 CEU: Medieval Studies; Ph.D.
-ELTE: Social and Economic History) has been lecturing several semesters in comparative regional and urban history of medieval and early modern Western and Central Europe at the Eötvös Loránd University (ELTE, Budapest, Hungary) and the Westphalian Wilhelms-University (Münster, Germany) and he has been in the last three years a postdoctoral visiting research fellow at the Palacký University (Olomouc, Czech Republic).
+ELTE: Social and Economic History) has been lecturing several semesters in comparative regional and urban history of medieval and early modern Western and Central Europe at the Eötvös Loránd University (ELTE, Budapest, Hungary) and the Westphalian Wilhelms-University (Münster, Germany) and he worked for three years as a postdoctoral visiting research fellow at the Palacký University (Olomouc, Czech Republic).
 He wrote his PhD-dissertation at the Eötvös Loránd University on urban political elites of fifteenth- and sixteenth-century Hungary in a comparative perspective.
 Besides urban and regional research his academic agenda includes cultural & social history and archival & heritage studies.
-In addition to source editing (with Károly Mollay) he has intensively published in English and German on Central European civic self-governments (with Judit Majorossy) and leading elites, urban topographies (with Katalin Szende, Ferenc Dávid et al.) and secular & religious processions.
+In addition to source editing (with Károly Mollay) he has intensively published in English and German on Western & Central European civic self-governments (with Judit Majorossy), leading elites, urban topographies (with Katalin Szende, Ferenc Dávid et al.) and medieval and early modern secular & religious processions.

-Processional Cultures of the Eucharist: Vienna and her Central European Counterparts (ca. 1300-1550), Olomouc (2015 e-book).
+Processional Cultures of the Eucharist: Vienna and her Central European Counterparts (ca. 1300─1550), Olomouc, 2015, OUP.

-- Divided Spaces of Authority: Civic Power and Urban Property in Pre-Modern Western Pannonia, in: Irena Benyovsky Latin – Zrinka Pešorda Vardić (eds.): Towns and Cities of the Croatian Middle Ages.
+Divided Spaces of Authority: Civic Power and Urban Property in Pre-Modern Western Pannonia.
+In: Irena Benyovsky Latin – Zrinka Pešorda Vardić (eds.): Towns and Cities of the Croatian Middle Ages.
 Authority and Property.
 Zagreb, 2014, Croatian Institute of History, 237–260.